googleapis/google-cloud-cpp/google/cloud/accesscontextmanager/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Access Context Manager API][cloud-service-docs], a service to An API for setting attribute based access control to requests to GCP services.
+This directory contains an idiomatic C++ client library for the [Access Context Manager API][cloud-service-docs], a service for setting attribute based access control on requests to GCP services.

 This library is **experimental**.
 Its APIS are subject to change without notice.